-CBD oil (cannabidiol) is a derivative of the cannabis plant and is seen as a great way to potentially treat chronic pain or inflammation, skin conditions, epilepsy, anxiety, vomiting and nausea.
-The most important thing to look for as a buyer is that it doesn’t contain THC – or at least, extremely low values of it – which is the psychoactive ingredient in cannabis.
+CBD oil (cannabidiol) is a derivative of the cannabis plant.
+It’s is seen as a great way to potentially treat chronic pain or inflammation, skin conditions, epilepsy, anxiety, vomiting and nausea.
+As a buyer, it’s important to see that it doesn’t contain THC or low extremely low values.
+THC is the psychoactive ingredient in cannabis.
 But you’ll need to be careful that what you intend to buy is what you actually get.
 If you’re considering buying CBD vape oil or drops, follow our guide on what to look for in a genuine product.

 Is CBD oil legal in the UK?

 In 2016, the Medicines & Healthcare Products Regulatory Authority (MHRA) classified CBD oil as a medicinal ingredient in the UK.
 The decision made by MHRA aimed to improve the standard of CBD oil being sold in the UK.
-Prior to that, consumers were forced to purchase CBD oil online from unregulated and sellers.
-However, in this country, the whole marijuana plant remains illegal and you can be charged with its possession, as it is deemed to not have any therapeutic value.
+Before that, consumers were forced to purchase CBD oil online from unregulated and sellers.
+In the UK the whole marijuana plant remains illegal.
+You can be charged with its possession, as it is deemed to not have any therapeutic value.
 The current debate is, however, changing on cannabis in the UK as research is developing and the headlines are increasing their reports on the product.

 What should I look for on the label?